sjev/eggcess/README.md

 *new version*

-The project, now named "Eggcess," is documented and available on GitLab.
+The project, now named "Eggcess," is documented and available on GitHub.
 While 'nerds with chickens' might be a niche audience, Eggcess's principles apply broadly, like in automatic curtain openers.
 If you're interested in fun, practical projects using Micropython and steppers, Eggcess could be a great starting point.